ProstFanat/Test_ab_soft/README.md

 To run the test from Terminal you need to:
 1) Open Terminal at the package with project
-2) Run "greadlew test" from Windows and "./gradlew test" from Linux
+2) Run "gradlew test" from Windows and "./gradlew test" from Linux

 To open the Allure report you need to:
-From Linux - Open Terminal at the package with project and run command "./greadlew allureServe"
+From Linux - Open Terminal at the package with project and run command "./gradlew allureServe"

 From Windows - Open Terminal at the package with project, go to folder "build" and run command "allure serve"